diversen/share/README.md

     blocks[] = "/modules/share/blocks/facebook_share.inc"
     blocks[] = "/modules/share/blocks/google_plusone.inc"

-These blocks can be manipulated on the web if you have the block_manip module installed.
+These blocks can be manipulated on the web if you have the `blocks` module installed.

 It also provides subModule actions through the `subModulePostContent` call.